evmeshuris/mr-robogers-neighborhood/README.md

 Specs

-Return an Alert("Enter the number") if no number was given Count up to entered number
+1. Return an Alert("Enter the number") if no number was given
+1. Count up to entered number
+1. Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
+1. Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
-Check entered numbers if they end with 3, if true return "Won't you be my neighbor?"
+1. Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"
-Check entered numbers if they end with 2, if true return "Boop!"
-Check entered numbers if they end with 1, of true return "Beep!"
-Return string mixString
+1. Return string array

 Tests:

 * Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
 * Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
 * Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"

 Code: `arrayOfNumbers("7")`;
 Expected output: [`"0", "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7`];

 Tests:

   * Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
   * Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
   * Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"

 Code: `arrayOfNumbers("23")`;
 Expected output: [`"0", "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!", "Beep!", "Beep!", "Beep!", "Beep!", "Beep!", "Boop!", "Boop!", "Boop!", "Won't you be my neighbor?"`]